justinhtn/pixl/README.md

 ### Example notebook

-A colab notebook can be found [here](https://github.com/justinhtn/pixl/blob/master/colab_example.ipynb) which provides an example of using the module's `get_vec` method to generate vectors which when used to fit a kmeans clustering algorithm, can do a pretty good job at predicting classes.
+A colab notebook can be found [here](https://github.com/justinhtn/pixl/blob/master/colab_example.ipynb) which provides an example of using the `util` module's `get_vec` method to generate vectors which when used to fit a kmeans clustering algorithm, can do a pretty good job at predicting classes.